chenxi1228/SPEED/README.md

 ## Streaming Edge Partitioning Component (SEP)
 ###Usage: Parameters:

-graphfile: the name of the file that stores the graph to be partitioned.
+`graphfile`: the name of the file that stores the graph to be partitioned.

-nparts: the number of parts that the graph will be partitioned into.
+`nparts`: the number of parts that the graph will be partitioned into.
 Maximum value 256.

-topk: topk nodes are selected as hubs.
+`topk`: topk nodes are selected as hubs.

 Options:
 `-degree_compute string` -> options to compute nodes' centrality (normal decay)